CamelliaRui/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors
 ---

 I am a PhD student in Biostatistics at University of Southern California, working on developing machine learning and statistical methods on elucidating genetic architecture of complex diseases with [Prof. Nick Mancuso](https://www.mancusolab.com/) and [Prof. Steven Gazal](https://gazal-lab.org/).
 During my undergraduate at USC, I served as a research assistant at center of genetic epidemiology, working on developing statistical analysis pipeline to assess the genotyping imputation quality of diverse populations worldwide with [Prof. Charleston Chiang](https://chianglab.usc.edu/).

-I'm passioante about applying cutting edge machine learning/statistical methods in industry.
-Actively looking for 2025 summer intern opportunties!
+I'm passionate about applying cutting edge machine learning/statistical methods in industry.
+Actively looking for 2025 summer intern opportunities!
 Happy to connect via LinkedIn, and may be reached at crui@usc.edu.